Skip to main content

 Common questions about the admission process, requirements, eligibility, and more for the Master’s in Public Education Management (TBM).

-Selected candidates will move to an individual virtual interview phase in December 2023 and January 2024.
-A final group of candidates will be invited to complete a final virtual interview in January or February 2024.
-Final decisions are released in late February 2024 and the program begins in June 2024.
+Selected candidates will move to an individual virtual interview phase in December 2024.
+A final group of candidates will be invited to complete a final virtual interview in February 2025.
+Final decisions are released in late February 2025 and the program begins in June 2025.

 Once your completed application is submitted, it will be reviewed by The Broad Center admissions team.
-If selected, you will move onto the next phase, individual virtual interviews, held December 4-20, 2023 and January 2-4, 2024.
-Candidates selected to move onto the final interview phase will join one group interview day in late January or early February 2024.
+If selected, you will move onto the next phase, individual virtual interviews, held December 2-20, 2024.
+Candidates selected to move onto the final interview phase will join one group interview day in early February 2025.

 Our application process has three phases before final decisions are released: the online application, individual interviews, and a final interview day.
 During the application phase, prospective students complete an application including information about recent job history (previous three roles), four short essays, unofficial academic transcripts, two professional recommendations, a form with demographic information about your current organization, and an approval form from the school system at which you currently work.